mrackwitz/CLIntegracon/README.md

       # compared outputs doesn't differ dependent on the absolute location where
       # your tested CLI was executed.
       s.replace_path ROOT.to_s, 'ROOT'
     end

-    # Setup our FileTreeSpecContext, which is tied to the Bacon::Context,
-    # which we define here, in the block passed to describe_cli.
-    file_tree_spec_context do |c|
-      # Ignore certain files ...
-      c.ignores '.gitkeep'

-      # ... or explicitly ignore all hidden files.
-(While the default is that they
-      # are included in the file tree diff.)
-      c.include_hidden_files = true
-    end

     describe 'Brew recipes' do